nimbella/docs/docs/sample-project.md

 </Tabs>

-## Taking an example python project, we go through
+## Taking an example project, we go through
 ## Creating packages
 ## Creating Actions
 ## Package.json and where to place them